phillipodam/HelloStelligent/README.md

 # HelloStelligent

+The following has been tested on CentOS 6.3

 To build and deploy use the command update.sh

 This process assumes the server to host the application exists and has the following setup